New Construction vs Existing Home

 - Imagine controlling your home lights in every room and setting your heat or air conditioning remotely from your smartphone or tablet.
 Smart home features can now be controlled wirelessly by "apps" and help ensure safety and efficiency as well as comfort.
 It may even result in lower rates on homeowner's insurance.

-- A new home will have no lingering odors.
+- A new home in MN will have no lingering odors.
 Mold problems should not exist.
 This can be very important if you have a family member who suffers from allergies or asthma.
 You can expect clean air and comfortable moisture levels with a properly designed, constructed and controlled new home,

-- In 2009 the International Energy Conservation Code required approximately 17% more efficiency than mandated just three years previously.
+- In 2009 the International Energy Conservation Code required approximately 17% more efficient than mandated just three years previously.
 You also have a choice of the materials and the level of efficiency above and beyond the current building codes resulting in lower utility costs and a smaller carbon footprint.

 - In Minnesota, a builder must provide a 1-year warranty on the entire home, a 2-year warranty on all of the systems and a 10-year warranty for the structure.
 If you are interested, you can read the entire statute on the Minnesota state website.

 - Since everything in your home is new, you won't have to budget for immediate potential repairs or replacement of appliances.

 - Many developers are creating a "community within a community" by building pools, walking trails, sports courts, playgrounds and sometimes even a clubhouse in their new construction projects.

 New Home Construction Disadvantages

 New homes are generally more expensive than existing homes by about 20%.
 If you enjoy do-it-yourself projects and redecorating you could end up with more amenities if you purchase an older home to renovate.

 Builder model homes are chock full of amenities.
 Keep in mind that the basic home will be far less luxurious and adding upgrades can blow right past your budget very quickly.